Current Bank Rate 3.75%

 Target: 2%

-The Monetary Policy Committee (MPC) is responsible for maintaining monetary stability by working to keep inflation low and stable.
-It meets eight times a year to decide what interest rate is needed to return inflation to, or keep it at, the 2% target over time.
+The Monetary Policy Committee is responsible for maintaining monetary stability by keeping inflation low and stable.
+It meets eight times a year to decide what Bank Rate is needed to return inflation to – or keep it at – the 2% target over time.

 Find out more